microsoftgraph/msgraph-training-dataconnect/Demos/01-setup/README.md

 ### Grant Azure AD users the **global administrator** role

-In this step you will ensure that two users in your Office 365 tenant have the **global administrator** role enabled and enable multi-factor authentication for one of them.
+In this step you will ensure that two users in your Office 365 tenant have the **global administrator** role enabled.

 1. Open a browser and navigate to your Azure Portal at [https://portal.azure.com](https://portal.azure.com)
 1. Login using an account with global administrator rights to your Azure and Office 365 tenants.